RishavMondal/Handwritten-Digit-Recognition-using-Kernel-Perceptron/README.md

-# Multiclass_Classification_Kernel_perceptron
-Digit Classification using Multiclass Classification Implementation of the kernel Perceptron from scratch and running it to train 10 binary classifiers, one for each of the 10 digits,using one-vs-all encoding, using the polynomial kernel.
-In order to extract a binary classifier, we did the following: ran the algorithm for a given number of epochs (e.g., cycles over the entire training data) on a random permutation of the training set and collect the ensemble of predictors used by the Perceptron when predicting each training datapoint .
-Then use:
+# Kernel Perceptron for Multiclass Classification

+## Overview

+In this project, we implement the Kernel Perceptron method from scratch to perform multiclass classification on the MNIST dataset using the One-vs-All approach.
+The prediction is carried out using a varying number of epochs and degrees of polynomial.
+Two distinct predictors are employed for the predictions:

--the average of the predictors in the ensemble;
+1. The average of all the predictors.
--the predictor achieving the smallest training error among those in the ensemble.
+2. The predictor with the smallest training error.

-Based on the given split of the data in training and test set, we evaluate the multiclass classification performance (zero-one loss) for different values of the number of epochs (go up to at least 10 epochs) and the degree of the polynomial (go up to at least degree 6).
-In order to use the 10 binary classifiers to make multiclass predictions, we use the fact that binary classifiers trained by the Perceptron have the form  and predict using  wherecorresponds to the binary classifier for class.
+Both predictors demonstrate similar performance across different epochs and polynomial degrees.
+The optimal results are obtained with a polynomial degree of 2 and epochs set to 6 or 8.
+Conversely, the worst performance is observed at a polynomial degree of 3 and epoch 1.

+## Introduction

+Linear predictors are commonly used in classification problems due to their practicality.
+However, in real-world scenarios, the relationship between the features and the target variable is rarely linear, leading to high bias.
+To address this, techniques such as feature expansion are employed, where higher-level features are derived from existing features and incorporated into the feature vector.

+The main objective is to identify a hyperplane that separates different classes in the expanded dimensional space, as illustrated in Figure 1.
+This approach allows for the learning of more complex predictors, such as circles and parabolas, in the original feature space.
+However, the risk of overfitting increases with the dimensionality of the feature space.

+One of the significant drawbacks of this method is the increased computational cost associated with higher dimensionality, as calculating the coordinates of each point in the augmented space becomes more complex.
+However, by utilizing kernels, this problem can be mitigated, reducing complexity while achieving similar results.

+---